btsecom/docs/source/spot/en/index.html.md

 # Change Log

+## Version 3.4.12 (16th September 2024)

+* Update the permission-related content in the description of all APIs

 ## Version 3.4.11 (21st Aug 2024)

 * Description of the Index Order only supports USD quotes.
 [Create new order](#create-new-order)